Medical Billing and Coding Certification in Idaho – What You Need to Know

 Preparing for Certification Exams

-The fee for CCA certification examination for individuals who are not members of AHIMA is $299, and the fee for CCS certification examination for nonmembers of AHIMA is $399.
+The fee for the CCA certification examination for individuals who are not members of AHIMA is $299, and the fee for the CCS certification examination for nonmembers of AHIMA is $399.
 Individuals may self-schedule for AHIMA certification exams in Idaho at participating Pearson VUE testing sites.

 To transition from Certified Professional Coder-Apprentice (CPC-A) to Certified Professional Coder (CPC) with the AAPC, individuals without an 80-hour program completion must have a two-year experience period.